gdennie/nomicon/src/subtyping.md

 ## Variance

-Above, we glossed over the fact that `'static <: 'b` implied that `&'static T <: &'b T`.
-This uses a property known as _variance_.
+We glossed over the fact that `'static < 'b` implied that `&'static T < &'b T`.
+The implicit extension of the concept is a property known as _variance_.
-It's not always as simple as this example, though.
+It's not always as simple as this example though.
 To understand that, let's try to extend this example a bit:

+We call `assign` to set the `hello` reference to _point_ to `world`.
+Then `world` goes out of scope at the end of the inner block in which it is defined and before the `hello` in the println!

 ```rust,compile_fail,E0597
 fn assign<T>(input: &mut T, val: T) {